ChunHLi/ProjectMMBN/README.md

 5/24/15 - Shawn Li - Chip selection window now appears!
 And disappears!
 And REappears!

+5/25/15 - Shawn Li - Custom Bar animation and implementation of methods completed.

 To do
 =========================================================================================================================

 - For Kah Soon (due 5/25/15) - Pause game (Kah soon, you should do it, good practice).

-- For Shawn Li (due 5/25/15) - Add custom bar and animation and make sure you can only access chip selection when bar is full.

 - For Anyone (due 5/25/15) - Decompose boss spritesheets.